 Still holding a squad’s worth of equipment, I only spent my money on low-level spells, figuring I was safer off with the spells than without, and perhaps more than just a little stuck in a FFII mentality, thinking I should be buffing the spells up as soon as possible, which was silly of me because that’s not a thing in this game.
 Magic in this game actually functions like FFI on the NES and Famicom, despite the “New Style” conversion of FFI predating the re-release of FFIII.
 That means limited spell casts, spell levels, the works.

 Following my only lead (both in terms of information and the fact that the world map was structured like a canyon, making it impossible to go anywhere else), I went to the village to the south, where Arc was waiting.
 He joined me and I immediately dumped a quarter of the tonne I was carrying into his hands.
 I believe he was level 1, though I didn’t get a very good chance to look, as you’ll see.

 I searched the town only to find that all the townspeople had been turned into ghosts by an angry Djinn.
-The effect the game uses to convey this was curious: two-dimensional chalk outlines walking upright, around the town.
+The effect the game uses to convey this was curious, but cute: two-dimensional chalk outlines walking upright, around the town.
 The people of town somehow knew that the only thing that could save them was a Mythril Ring, but the only one they had was taken out of town by the blacksmith’s daughter.
 This was obviously one of our future party members, and it seems she ran away because she didn’t want to be a blacksmith any longer.

 One other thing I learned in town was that the Djinn had been freed by that earthquake I mentioned, and that the quake had also blocked the only way out of the valley with a giant boulder that appeared out of nowhere, which is not how earthquakes work.